-- I. (a) What is meant by chemical formula? - (b) State any two rules which are followed while writing the chemical formulae of compounds. - (c) What will be the chemical formula of the compound formed by sodium and carbonate ions?
-Also write the chemical name of this compound. - (d) What will be the symbols of the cations and anions in aluminium phosphate? - Ans. (a) A symbolic representation of the chemical composition of a substance is known as its chemical formula. - (b) Two rules which are followed for writing the chemical formulae of substances are as follows: - (i) The valencies or charges on the ion should balance each other. - (ii) For compounds consisting of metals and non-metals, the symbol of the metal is written first followed by the symbol of the non-metal. - (c) The symbol of sodium ion is Na+ while that of carbonate ion is CO32-.
+- (ii) What will be the symbols of the cations and anions in aluminium phosphate? - Ans. (a) A symbolic representation of the chemical composition of a substance is known as its chemical formula. - (b) Two rules which are followed for writing the chemical formulae of substances are as follows: - (i) The valencies or charges on the ion should balance each other. - (ii) For compounds consisting of metals and non-metals, the symbol of the metal is written first followed by the symbol of the non-metal. - (c) (i) The symbol of sodium ion is Na^+ while that of carbonate ion is CO_3^{2-} .
 So, chemical formula of the compound formed by sodium and carbonate ions will be Na2CO3.
-The chemical name of this compound is sodium carbonate. - (d) The chemical formula of aluminium phosphate is AlPO $4$.
-The symbol of the cation is Al $^{3+}$ while that of anion is PO $4^{3-}$. - II. (a) Which of the following is an ionic compound? - (i) CCl4 - (ii) H2S - (iii) N2O5 - (iv) K_2SO_4
+The chemical name of this compound is sodium carbonate.

+- (ii) The chemical formula of aluminium phosphate is AIPO4.
+The symbol of the cation is Al^{3+} while that of anion is PO_4^{3-} . - II. (a) Which of the following is an ionic compound?